-Consultation with hard to reach groups
+Consultation with hard-to-reach groups

 - 7.4 The Council will make efforts to include the views of people with sensory, physical and learning disabilities. - 7.5 Some parts of the community are often less involved in the planning process, for example, hard to reach groups including young people, older people, people with disabilities and ethnic minorities.
-Positive action will be taken to ensure that they have the opportunity to participate by following these basic principles in consulting with hard to reach groups: - Documents are as clear, concise and understandable as possible; - Hold online meetings and exhibitions which are in accessible locations suitable for people with disabilities. - Accessible locations by public transport and locations within the more rural parts of the District.

-- 7.6 Where people are invited to attend a consultation events in a specific place we will: - Make sure the venue is accessible. - Offer a range of contact methods, - Offer assistance in completing written consultations documents; and - Be sensitive to the cultural needs of the people we are talking to.
+Positive action will be taken to ensure that they have the opportunity to participate by following these basic principles in consulting with hard-to-reach groups: - Documents are as clear, concise and understandable as possible; - Hold in person and online meetings and exhibitions which are suitable for people with disabilities. - Accessible locations by public transport and locations within the more rural parts of the district. - 7.6 Where people are invited to attend a consultation event in a specific place we will: - Make sure the venue is accessible, - Offer a range of contact methods, - Help in completing written consultations documents; and - Be sensitive to the cultural needs of the people we are talking to.